beamable/UnrealSDK/Docs/docs/user-reference/beamable-services/content.md

 ## Runtime LifeCycle
 The SDK fetches the content manifest before the `OnBeamableStarted` callback is triggered.
 By default, it downloads the content manifest and each individual piece of content.
 You can enable and disable this behavior it can be configured to do so inside `Project Settings -> Beamable Runtime`.

 ![content-download-individual-on-start.png](../../media/imgs/content-download-individual-on-start.png)

-The SDK also supports automated content updates.
+The SDK also supports live content updates (if you publish content while the game client is running):

-While signed into Beamable, `UBeamContentSubsystem` listens for notifications that the realm's content manifest has been updated.
-If that happens, we will re-download the manifest.
-If the SDK is configured to download individual content pieces automatically, we do so for all changed content.
+- While signed in to Beamable, `UBeamContentSubsystem` listens for notifications that the realm's content manifest has been updated.
+- If that happens, we will re-download the manifest.
+- If the SDK is configured to download individual content pieces automatically, we do so for all changed content.
+    - These updates are cached locally inside the `Saved` directory in binary form such that a user does not need to re-download content in subsequent runs of your game unless the published manifest changes.

-If you disable this setting and want to control fetching the actual content objects yourself, there are APIs you can use to manually download individual content pieces: `FetchIndividualContentBatchOperation` and `FetchIndividualContentOperation`.
+- If you disable this setting, you'll have to control fetching the actual content objects yourself.
+    - There are APIs you can use to manually download individual content pieces: `FetchIndividualContentBatchOperation` and `FetchIndividualContentOperation`.
+    - Caching will still occur when manually downloading content.

-## Baking Content
+### Baking Content
 In a couple of cases, you might want to bake content to distribute it with your build:

 - If you plan to release a new build every time you want to update your game.
-- If you want to trade-off some binary size for spending less time waiting for the individual content download at initialization time.
+- If you want to trade off some binary size for spending less time waiting for the individual content download at initialization time.

-To enable those cases, we provide an editor utility that will bake your local content into a `UBeamContentCache`; this is a special asset type that has the `UBeamContentObject` instances serialized using UE's serialization as opposed to JSON. **Keep in mind that this utility uses your local content; so make sure your content matches the realm's content before running it**.
+To enable those cases, we provide an editor utility that will bake your local content into a `UBeamContentCache`.
+This is a special asset type that has the `UBeamContentObject` instances serialized using UE's binary serialization as opposed to JSON.
+**Keep in mind that this utility uses your local content; so make sure your content matches the realm's content before running it**.

 The utility is called `EBP_BakeContent` and can be found in Beamable Core's plugin folder under `/Editor/Utility/EBP_BakeContent.EBP_BakeContent`.
 Running this utility goes through your local content and bakes them into a `BCC_` assets ( `UBeamContentCache` ) stored in `/Game/Beamable/Content/Manifests/Cooked/` directory.
 This directory is configured, by default, to be included in packaged games.

 At runtime, any `UBeamContentCache` is loaded automatically by the `UBeamContentSubsystem` if it exists and is configured correctly; so you don't have to do anything to have it work.

 !!! warning "I can't find the Beamable Core Content in the Content Browser"
 	UE's Content Browser does not show Plugin content folders by default.
 If you want to see these, you need to turn it on at `Content Browser -> Settings -> Show Plugin Content`.

+### Notes on Binary Serialization
+Unreal's Binary serialization of `UObject` types works _mostly_ out of the box without any need for you to write any code.
+However, in cases where you have inlined (`DefaultToInstanced, EditInlineNew`) `IBeamJsonSerializableUObject` types inside your `UBeamContentObject` subtype's schema, you'll need to write two things to support caching content of these types:

+- Override the `virtual void Serialize(FArchive& Ar) override` function of the inlined `IBeamJsonSerializableUObject` type.
+- Override the `virtual void SerializeUObjects(FArchive& Ar) override` function of the `UBeamContentObject` subtype that contains in its schema the inlined `IBeamJsonSerializableUObject`.

+In most cases, you should prefer using `FBeamJsonSerializableUStruct` subtypes `UBeamContentObject` as these will automatically support binary serialization.
+It is only in cases where you need a recursive type that we recommend the use of inlined `IBeamJsonSerializableUObject`.

+For examples of handling this edge case, you can look at the `UBeamGameTypeContent` and `UBeamStatComparisonRule` types shipped with the SDK.